On the convergence of higher-order orthogonality iteration: Conclusions

 \section{Conclusions}

-We proposed a greedy HOOI method and established its iterate sequence convergence by assuming existence of a block-nondegenerate limit point.
-Through relating the iterates by the original HOOI to those by the greedy HOOI, we have shown the global convergence of the HOOI method, for the first time.
-In addition, if the starting point is sufficiently close to any block-nondegenerate locally optimal point, we showed that the original HOOI could guarantee convergence to a locally optimal solution.
+We proposed a greedy HOOI method and established its iterate sequence convergence by assuming existence of a block-nondegenerate cluster point.
+Through relating the iterates by the original HOOI to those by the greedy HOOI, we have shown the global convergence of the HOOI method on multilinear subspace sequence.
+In addition, if the starting point is sufficiently close to any block-nondegenerate locally optimal point, we showed that the original HOOI could guarantee convergence to a locally optimal multilinear subspace.